Rotterdam: Tennis

 Since 1972, Rotterdam hosts the indoor hard court ABN AMRO World Tennis Tournament, part of the ATP Tour.
 The event was first organised in 1972 when it was won by Arthur Ashe.
 Ashe went on to win the tournament two more times, making him the singles title record holder.

 Former Wimbledon winner Richard Krajicek became the tournament director after his retirement in 2000.
-The latest edition of the tournament attracted a total of 116.354 visitors.
+The latest edition of the tournament attracted a total of 116,354 visitors.

 Tour de France

 In November 2008 Rotterdam was chosen as the host of the Grand Départ of the 2010 Tour de France.

 Rotterdam won the selection over the Dutch city of Utrecht.
 Germany's Düsseldorf had previously also expressed interest in hosting.
-The Amaury Sport Organization (ASO), the organizer of the Tour de France, said in a statement on its web site that it chose Rotterdam because, in addition to it being another big city, like London, to showcase the use of bikes for urban transportation, it provided a location well-positioned considering the rest of the route envisioned for the 2010 event.

-The start in Rotterdam was the fifth in the Netherlands.
+The Amaury Sport Organisation (ASO), the organizer of the Tour de France, said in a statement on its web site that it chose Rotterdam because, in addition to it being another big city, like London, to showcase the use of bikes for urban transportation, it provided a location well-positioned considering the rest of the route envisioned for the 2010 event.
+The start in Rotterdam was the fifth to take place in the Netherlands.
 The prologue was a 7 km individual time trial crossing the centre of the city.
 The first regular stage left the Erasmusbrug and went south, towards Brussels.

 The second stage of 2015 edition took the riders through Rotterdam on their way to Neeltje Jans in Zeeland.

+The 2024 edition of the Tour de France Femmes began in Rotterdam, with three stages in the Netherlands.